alexellis/fstail/README.md

-## fstail - tail files in adirectory including new files
+## fstail - scan a directory for changed files and tail them

 Unfortunately, `tail -f /logs/*` may not do what you want it to do.